This website uses cookies to help you make the most of your visit.

 Standards met

 Pharmacy team members have the right qualifications and skills for their roles and the services they provide.
 They complete some additional training to keep their knowledge up to date.
 Pharmacy team members feel comfortable discussing ideas and issues.
-And they sometimes make effective changes to improve how they provide services.
+And they are confident their suggestions will be considered.

 Principle 3.
 Premises